sperlik-oliver/kitchen-and/README.md

 <b>Low</b>
 </br>
 - [ ] As a user, I want to create groups in my shopping list, so that I can group ingredients together
+- [ ] As a user, I want to edit groups in my shopping list, so that the ingredients are grouped according to my new needs
+- [ ] As a user, I want to delete groups from my shopping list, so that I don't see groups that I don't need anymore
 - [ ] As a user, I want to create categories of recipes, so that I can filter recipes by category
+- [ ] As a user, I want to edit categories of recipes, so that I can filter recipes according to my new needs
+- [ ] As a user, I want to delete categories of recipes, so that I don't see categories that I don't need anymore
 </br>

 <h3>Non-Functional Requirements</h3>